snowman-repos/book/project_managers/README.md

 You have to expect a lot of support from your team, but that means you have to provide it as well.
 An atmosphere of mutual support is what you're going for here - if you scratch their backs they'll scratch yours.
 The support you provide may come in many forms.
 After you delegate tasks, always make yourself available to answer questions and provide encouragement.
 Never just dump a load of work on someone and disappear.
 Sometimes, get them started yourself if you can.
 A few lines of code, some basic wireframes, or some lines of copy may go a long way to show humility, that you're not above the work of others.
 In doing so you're setting an example and might even learn something if they can provide feedback on your work, leading to a better mutual understanding.
 As with clients or directors who like to micromanage, my advise is to leave it to the experts and those whose role is there specifically for completing such tasks.
 You need to respect and actively seek their skills, knowledge, and advice.

 Thank them and recognise their efforts publicly, but always offer your own criticism and advice privately.
 Even if they are performing well, it's your job to push them to always be better.
-Encourage them to learn new tools and techniques, give them the time
+Constantly encourage them to learn new tools and techniques, give them the time for training to practice what they've learned.
+Of course, you need to take this into account when formulating schedules and conjuring deadlines.
+It will pay off in the long run as they learn to work more efficiently and can accommodate a greater variety of requests.
+That means fewer bottlenecks for you.